SAS powers response to COVID-19 by health organizations globally

 Empowering decisions with analytics

-“SAS is committed to helping customers make the best decisions at this critical time,” said Steve Kearney, SAS Global Medical Director.
-“SAS has a long history of working with health care and life sciences organisations around the world, and we are using our most advanced technology in innovative ways to help our customers make the best decisions to respond to the pandemic.
+“SAS is more committed than ever to the belief that knowledge is empowering,” said Steve Kearney, SAS Global Medical Director.
+“SAS has a long history of working with health care and life sciences organizations around the world, and we are using our most advanced technology in innovative ways to help our customers make the best decisions to respond to the pandemic.